 We create value for society by innovating and delivering science-based solutions to enable a healthier world.
 We engage in the communities where we operate.

-To keep these targets aligned with our continuous growth, we will measure the targets per CHF million in sales.
-This reflects our diverse and evolving product portfolio, which includes manufacturing pharmaceutical ingredients, pharmaceutical capsules, food supplements, gene therapy and cell media production and the licensing of technologies and systems.
-Such diversity can be integrated with a denominator of financial value.
-Using intensity targets also allows us to carry forward this metric in the case of major acquisitions or divestments.
+Each sustainability target is measured per CHF million in sales to align with our growth trajectory.
+This measure takes into account our diverse and evolving product portfolio, which includes manufacturing pharmaceutical ingredients and capsules, health ingredients, gene therapy and cell media production, alongside the licensing of technologies and systems.
+Using a denominator of financial value ensures that our diverse portfolio can be consistently measured and allows us to carry forward this metric in the case of business growth, major acquisitions or divestments.

 Baseline 2018, Total Company (Per CHF 1 Million Sales)